-In the history of professional construction practices, brick is one of the oldest of all building materials.
-It is also arguably the most durable, since there are brick walls, foundations, pillars, and road surfaces constructed thousands of years ago that are still intact.
+In the history of professional construction practices, brick is one of the oldest materials for homes and building projects.
+It is also arguably the most durable since brick walls, foundations, pillars, and road surfaces are still intact from thousands of years ago.

 When asked to think of a brick building, you might conjure up an image of a red brick schoolhouse or a similar traditional structure, but "brick" doesn't refer to a single material.
-In fact, bricks can be made of many different materials and for different purposes.
+Bricks can be made of many different materials for different purposes.
 The types of bricks are categorized according to their component materials and method of manufacture.

 What Is Brick?